lauralifts/loadmgt-workshop/README.md

 ## Finished the demos?

-Consider how you might combine the functions seen in each section to achieve your load-management goals.
+* Consider how you might combine the functions seen in each section to achieve your load-management goals.
-How would you go about monitoring your Envoys?
-What, if anything, should be your response when Envoy begins to shed load?
+* How would you go about monitoring your Envoys for each setup?
+* What, if anything, should be your response when Envoy begins to shed load?

 You can use the building blocks here to create your own scenarios.

 ## Want to go deeper into Envoy's capabilities?